 But that doesn't really answer your question of who I am...that just gives me some credibility that I've spent some time in a classroom.
-Who I am is a father of two, a husband to a patient wife (who treasures her last name on the front of her classroom door more than even me) and a perennially cynical optimist who loves the time I spend in front of kids, but am oftentimes flabbergasted by the problems we adults manufacture for ourselves.
+Who I am is a father of two (with eldest daughter in college), a husband to a patient wife (who treasures her last name on the front of her classroom door more than even me) and a perennially cynical optimist who loves the time I spend in front of kids, but am oftentimes flabbergasted by the problems we adults manufacture for ourselves.

 Why are you doing this?

 Fourteen years ago I was charged with teaching a world history class.
 Problem.
 I was a history major in college, but my impressive degree at the time never really challenged me to study outside the Western world so I had some huge content gaps.
 I spent the next year (and the ensuing yearS) picking up every book I could find to fill in the missing pieces.
 But I found two problems.
 My memory is horrible and there was no singular book that I could go to for all my prep work, so I found myself returning to my bookshelves time and time again.
 Not the best usage of prep time.
 Simultaneously, I found that I was constantly scouring my DVD collection looking for relevant film clips, searching the Internet for contemporary connections to make the history relevant and then updating any PowerPoint presentations to reflect all the new information.
 Seven years ago I decided enough was enough.
 I was going to create one social studies vault that would house the dynamism of Web resources, while also writing a book that would both tell how we got to here, but also explore what is the "here" - what our world is like today.
 And the beast of an idea became Our World's Story.